Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/🙇‍♂️ Formal Methods & Formal Verification (FV)/(Formal) Model Checking/(Formal) Model Checking.md

 In [computer science](https://en.wikipedia.org/wiki/Computer_science "Computer science"), **model checking** or **property checking** is a method for checking whether a [finite-state model](https://en.wikipedia.org/wiki/Finite-state_machine "Finite-state machine") of a system meets a given [specification](https://en.wikipedia.org/wiki/Formal_specification "Formal specification") (also known as [correctness](https://en.wikipedia.org/wiki/Correctness_\(computer_science\) "Correctness (computer science)")).
 This is typically associated with [hardware](https://en.wikipedia.org/wiki/Computer_hardware "Computer hardware") or [software systems](https://en.wikipedia.org/wiki/Software_system "Software system"), where the specification contains liveness requirements (such as avoidance of [livelock](https://en.wikipedia.org/wiki/Livelock "Livelock")) as well as safety requirements (such as avoidance of states representing a [system crash](https://en.wikipedia.org/wiki/System_crash "System crash")).

-In order to solve such a problem [algorithmically](https://en.wikipedia.org/wiki/Algorithm "Algorithm"), both the model of the system and its specification are formulated in some precise mathematical language.
-To this end, the problem is formulated as a task in [logic](https://en.wikipedia.org/wiki/Logic "Logic"), namely to check whether a [structure](https://en.wikipedia.org/wiki/Structure_\(mathematical_logic\) "Structure (mathematical logic)") satisfies a given logical formula.
-This general concept applies to many kinds of logic and many kinds of structures.
+In order to solve such a problem [algorithmically](https://en.wikipedia.org/wiki/Algorithm "Algorithm"), both the model of the system and its specification are **formulated** in some precise mathematical language. ==To this end, the problem is formulated as a task in [logic](https://en.wikipedia.org/wiki/Logic "Logic"), namely to check whether a [structure](https://en.wikipedia.org/wiki/Structure_\(mathematical_logic\) "Structure (mathematical logic)") satisfies a given logical formula.== This general concept applies to many kinds of logic and many kinds of structures.
 A simple model-checking problem consists of verifying whether a formula in the [propositional logic](https://en.wikipedia.org/wiki/Propositional_logic "Propositional logic") is satisfied by a given structure.

 > 📖 Principles of Model Checking, Christel Baier and Joost-Pieter Katoen

-**Model-based** verification techniques are based on models describing the possible system behavior in a mathematically precise and unambiguous manner.
-It turns out that – prior to any form of verification – the accurate modeling of systems often leads to the discovery of incompleteness, ambiguities, and inconsistencies in informal system specifications.
+==**Model-based** verification techniques are based on models describing the possible system behavior in a mathematically precise and unambiguous manner.== It turns out that – prior to any form of verification – the accurate modeling of systems often leads to the discovery of incompleteness, ambiguities, and inconsistencies in informal system specifications.
 Such problems are usually only discovered at a much later stage of the design.
 The system models are accompanied by algorithms that systematically explore all states of the system model.
 This provides the basis for a whole range of verification techniques ranging from an exhaustive exploration (model checking) to experiments with a restrictive set of scenarios in the model (simulation), or in reality (testing).

 ...